 Users will be able to create up to seven custom individual profiles.
 Kids can see the shows and movies they are interested in, while their older parents can see their preferred content.

 Disney Plus will also feature 4K streaming for movies and TV shows that support it.
 The service will support streaming for up to 10 devices at once, with up to four concurrent streams at once.
 The smartphone and tablet apps will include support for downloading content as well.
 That means users can watch movies and shows offline for as long as they subscribe to the service.
 Some movies and TV shows will have DVD-like commentaries and extras.

-Disney Plus will also have a Kids Mode.
-It will include parental controls so moms and days can keep their sons and daughters from seeing content that’s out of their age group.
+Disney Plus also has a Kids Mode.
+It includes parental controls so moms and days can keep their sons and daughters from seeing content that’s out of their age group.

 Will Disney Plus have ads?